Amy Coney Barrett’s notepad goes viral after senators find out it is blank

-WASHINGTON D.C.
-(WDAF) — Supreme Court nominee Amy Coney Barrett lit up social media Tuesday when it was revealed that all of her answers came from memory; the notepad in front of her was blank.
+WASHINGTON D.C. — Supreme Court nominee Amy Coney Barrett lit up social media yesterday when it was revealed that all of her answers came from memory; the notepad in front of her was blank.

-During a confirmation hearing, Sen. John Cornyn, R-Texas, asked Barrett what prepared material she had been referring to in answering questions posed to her by the 22 Senate Judiciary Committee members.
+During a confirmation hearing on Oct.
+13, Sen. John Cornyn, R-Texas, asked Barrett what prepared material she had been referring to in in answering questions posed to her by the 22 Senate Judiciary Committee members.

 Barrett held up a blank notepad and smiled.